Search Railroad Sites For:

 A tool car rests by the derailer.

-The handcar at the south end of the track panel.
+There is a handcar at the south end of the track panel.

 The view of the pool.
 Before I climbed down into the pool, I will show you what is around and above the poll area.

-A Union Pacific Big Boy Diagram.
+There is also a Union Pacific Big Boy diagram.

-The Steam Train inside the wall between the lobby and the pool.
+There is a steam train inside the wall between the lobby and the pool.

 One last picture back in the hallway to my Pullman Suite.
-I bought a Depot Inn & Suites T-shirt before watching Blade Trinity on some movie channel.
-After the movie was over, I walked over the Red Rooster two buildings south of the Depot Inn & Suites for dinner.
-I ordered a Porterhouse Steak, baked potato and cottage cheese plus a chocolate shake.
-It managed to get up to 26 degrees today in La Plata, Missouri.
-I returned to my Pullman Suite and used that most wonderful sauna and boy did I feel relaxed.
-It doesn't get any better than this in a motel room.
+I bought a Depot Inn & Suites T-shirt before watching "Blade Trinity" on a movie channel.
+After the movie, I went to dinner at the Red Rooster Restaurant, which is two buildings south of the Depot Inn & Suites.
+I ordered a Porterhouse Steak, baked potato and cottage cheese, plus a chocolate shake.
+The temperature reached 26 degrees today.
+I returned to my suite and used that wonderful sauna and boy did I feel relaxed.
+It does not get any better than this in a motel room.
 I next watched my DVD of "Pirates of the Caribbean, Dead Man's Chest" on that fantastic big screen TV.
-After the movie I called it a night after a great first day stay at the Depot Inn & Suites.
+After the movie, I called it a night after a great first day's stay at the Depot Inn & Suites.

 The vanity area in Room A.

-TV, DVD player, chest of drawers and desk.
+The room has a TV, DVD player, chest of drawers and desk.

-Another very comfortable bed with a picture of B&O steam engine 867 above it.
+The room has a very comfortable bed with a picture of B&O steam engine 867 above it.

-The desk area with a drawing of Western Maryland Shay No. 6.
-The next rented movie I watched was the new version of King Kong.
-After the movie I called home and then checked to see how my westbound Southwest Chief was doing towards La Plata today and it was running on time.
-I put on my last movie rental of "Open Season" and watched the first 45 minutes of it before walking back over to the Red Rooster for my last meal in La Plata on this trip.
+There is a desk area with a drawing of Western Maryland Shay No. 6 above it.
+The next rented movie I watched was the new version of "King Kong".
+After the movie, I called home and then checked to see what time the westbound Southwest Chief was expected to arrive, and it was running on time.
+I put on my last movie "Open Season" and watched the first 45 minutes of it before walking back over to the Red Rooster for my last meal in La Plata on this trip.

 The La Plata Amtrak Station where I waited for my Southwest Chief to take me home.